 In 2016 he appeared with the Chelsea Opera Group, again as Conte de Luna, at Cadogan Hall and in an opera gala with the Royal Philharmonic Orchestra.
 He sang his first Macbeth at the Opera Theatre of St Louis, resulting in a number of further invitations to North America and receiving outstanding reviews.
 2017 included Golaud/’Pelléas et Mélisande’ at Scottish Opera directed by Sir David McVicar, a first Scarpia/’Tosca’ at Grange Park Opera and his debut Rigoletto at Michigan Opera Theatre.
 He returned to COC last year, again with Rigoletto, and 2018 also saw him back at Grange Park with Renato and make his debut at Welsh National Opera with Germont Père, then the Staatsoper Stuttgart with Scarpia.
 In the summer he sang Golaud in a concert performance with the CBSO conducted by their Music Director, Mirga Gražinytė-Tyla and recorded the title role in Elgar’s ‘Caractacus’ with the Orchestra of Opera North for Hyperion, released on CD earlier this year.
 He also sang the Verdi Requiem at the Royal Albert Hall with the Royal Philharmonic Orchestra.

-This year’s highlights include returns to WNO (Renato and Nottingham/‘Roberto Devereux’), Opera Theatre of St Louis (Rigoletto) and Scottish Opera (Scarpia).
-In 2020 he returns to Stuttgart for Rigoletto, COC Amonasro/‘Aida’, OTSL for Eisenstein/‘Die Fledermaus’, as well as Mahler 8 with the CBSO and Mirga Gražinytė-Tyla.
-Further ahead, he sings again at COC Vargas/‘La forza del destino’, ENO Scarpia, Scottish Opera and Michigan.
+Last year’s highlights include returns to WNO (Renato and Nottingham/‘Roberto Devereux’), Opera Theatre of St Louis (Rigoletto) and Scottish Opera (Scarpia).
+In 2020 he returned to Stuttgart for Rigoletto, and sang Mahler 8 with the CBSO and Mirga Gražinytė-Tyla.
+Covid-19 saw the cancellation of singing at COC Amonasro/‘Aida’, then OTSL for Eisenstein/‘Die Fledermaus’.
+Further ahead, he sings again at COC Vargas/‘La forza del destino’, ENO Sharpless/’Madame Butterfly’, Scottish Opera and Michigan.

 “Roland Wood is deeply impressive as the initially wronged, then finally vengeful, Renato.
 He begins with a shy, geeky kind of charm, but grows into the darker demands of the role as they arise and has a roughly attractive baritone sounds that plays well against his two co-stars.”TORONTO STAR, ‘Un ballo in maschera’